 Motorcycle License in Nevada

 If you’re a motorcycle enthusiast, obtaining your Class M (motorcycle) license isn’t a complicated process.
-You are eligible for an instruction permit as early as 15 and a half years old, but you must be at least 16 to get your full license.

 When you’re ready to go through the process, you have two options: pass an approved course from a third-party provider, or pass the knowledge and skills tests from your local DMV office.